riverrun/genxword/README.md

 ## Use

-Please read the [wiki](https://github.com/riverrun/genxword/wiki) for information about how to use genxword).
+Please read the [wiki](https://github.com/riverrun/genxword/wiki) for information about how to use genxword.

 ## Installation

-Go to the **Installation** [wiki page](https://github.com/riverrun/genxword/wiki/Install-genxword) for information about how to download and install genxword.
+Go to the [Installation wiki page](https://github.com/riverrun/genxword/wiki/Install-genxword) for information about how to download and install genxword.

 ## Authors